 Ichiro Suzuki, or simply Ichiro, is one of the best pure hitters in the history of baseball.
 He turned a terrific career in Japanese baseball into a storied MLB career, becoming one of the most popular and successful Asian players of all-time.
 While most collectors are familiar with his American baseball cards, a whole different world of Ichiro card collecting exists in the form of products released in Japan, or cards that feature Japanese text.

 As impressive as his MLB career has been, Ichiro was hardly a rookie when he arrived in Seattle in 2001.
 He spent nine seasons prior to his American arrival with the Orix BlueWave organization.
 It was during this time that Ichiro began to build his reputation as a great hitter.
 It was not long before his image and name began to grace many things, including Japanese baseball cards.
-His first cards emerged in 1993, and these, along with cards from 1994 and 1995, are some of his most valuable from his career in Japan.
+His first cards emerged in 1993, and these, along with cards from 1994 and 1995, are some of the most valuable cards issued from his career in Japan.

 Top Ichiro Japanese Cards